minecraft-access/minecraft-access/docs/content/features.md

 ### POI Marking

-Sometimes you may need to search for a special type of block or entity that is not in the pre-configured list.
+Sometimes you may need to search for a special type of block that is not in the pre-configured list.
 You can mark the type while you’re pointing at it (with your crosshair).
 You can set the mod to only scan and notify for marked types or suppress scanning and notifying for pre-configured types.

+Additionally, when a block is marked, a new group will appear at the top of the object tracker containing all blocks of that type nearby.

 See also: [Configuration]({{% relref "/config#entitiesblocks-marking" %}}), [Keybindings]({{% relref "/keybindings#point-of-interest" %}})